 - "@Remote" refers to a remote machine management service that manages and monitors the MFP status from a remote location called the @Remote Center.
-Information and commands are exchanged between the MFP and @Remote Center via an intermediary device called RC Gate, which is connected to the MFP in the same LAN. - As an RC Gate client, the MFP continually monitors its own status and informs RC Gate when action is required, such as when parts have reached their periodic replacement limit or an abnormal machine condition is detected.
-As a server, the MFP receives requests from RC Gate for status information such as the amount of toner remaining in the MFP, after which it provides RC Gate with this information. - @Remote communication to and from the MFP is only possible when the relevant SP mode switch has been turned ON.
-It is therefore possible to prohibit communication with RC Gate by turning this switch OFF.
+Information and commands are exchanged directly between the MFP and @Remote Center, or between these two points via an intermediary device called RC Gate, which is connected to the MFP in the same LAN. - When communicating as a "client", the MFP continually monitors its own status and informs RC Gate or @Remote Center when action is required, such as when parts have reached their periodic replacement limit or an abnormal machine condition is detected.
+When communicating as a "server", the MFP receives requests from RC Gate or @Remote Center for status information such as the amount of toner remaining in the MFP, after which it provides this information to whichever has requested it. - @Remote communication to and from the MFP is only possible when the relevant SP mode switch has been turned ON.
+It is therefore possible to prohibit communication with RC Gate or @Remote Center by turning this switch OFF.